 Medicaid eligibility is exceedingly complex and to provide the minute details is beyond the mission of this website.
 That said, there are some over-arching eligibility principles which should be mentioned.
 Medicaid eligibility is determined at many levels.
 Each state has its own requirements which can change every year.
 Within each state, each target constituent group has its own requirements.
 For example, elderly and frail individuals have different requirements than pregnant women.
 Finally, nursing home or long term care Medicaid may have different requirements than Medicaid waivers, and each waiver may have its own requirements.

 In the context of the elderly, Medicaid typically has two types of eligibility requirements; functional and financial.
-Functionally, depending on the program, individuals must require the level of care typically provided in a nursing home or at a minimum they must require assistance with the activities of daily living.
+Functionally, depending on the program, individuals must require the level of care typically provided in a nursing home, intermediate care facility or at a minimum they must require assistance with the activities of daily living.
 Financially, Medicaid eligibility looks at both the applicant’s (and their spouse’s) income and their total resources or countable assets.
 Also considered are past asset transfers dating as far back as five years (60 months) preceding their application date.

 The complexity of Medicaid eligibility underscores the important of Medicaid planning.
 Learn more about what Medicaid planners do.